What are mortgage points? Understanding the cost of your loan.

 There’s a not-so-secret method to lowering your monthly mortgage payment and the total amount you pay in interest on your loan.
 It’s called mortgage points.

 Essentially, mortgage points allow you to buy down the rate of your future home loan.
 One point will cost you 1 percent of your total mortgage.
 But, as with everything in life, it’s a bit more complicated than that.
-Luckily, I’m here to simplify things a bit and help you decide if you should buy down your rate.
+Read on to learn more about mortgage points.

 The Basics of Mortgage Points